opencv/opencv/doc/py_tutorials/py_feature2d/py_sift_intro/py_sift_intro.markdown

 ![image](images/sift_scale_invariant.jpg)

-So, in 2004, **D.Lowe**, University of British Columbia, came up with a new algorithm, Scale Invariant Feature Transform (SIFT) in his paper, **Distinctive Image Features from Scale-Invariant Keypoints**, which extract keypoints and compute its descriptors. *(This paper is easy to understand and considered to be best material available on SIFT.
-So this explanation is just a short summary of this paper)*.
+In 2004, **D.Lowe**, University of British Columbia, came up with a new algorithm, Scale Invariant Feature Transform (SIFT) in his paper, **Distinctive Image Features from Scale-Invariant Keypoints**, which extract keypoints and compute its descriptors. *(This paper is easy to understand and considered to be best material available on SIFT.
+This explanation is just a short summary of this paper)*.

 There are mainly four steps involved in SIFT algorithm.
 We will see them one-by-one.